Nafees10/navm/spec/syntax.md

 * Empty or whitespace
 * Label
 * Instruction
-* Data
 * Instruction + optional args
 * Label + Instruction + optional args
-* Label + Data

-Data and argument are treated the same under the hood.
-Data is just argument(s) to a no-op instruction.

 ## Instructions